Assistance programs Santa Clara County and San Jose.

 Mayview Community Health Center provides a medical clinic and access to free or discounted, high quality primary health and medical care at three clinics in Mountain View, Sunnyvale, and Palo Alto California.
 Both uninsured or under-insured patients with low incomes receive age-appropriate, free and well coordinated health care.
 (650) 327-1223

 If the location above can’t provide the health care you need, several other non-profit clinics and hospital operate in San Jose and Santa Clara California.
 These facilities may also be able to offer free services.
-Find more Santa Clara clinics.
+Find more Santa Clara County free clinics.

 There are several local food pantries, distribution centers, and non-profits in San Jose, Santa Clara, and throughout the county.
 Try calling the following.
 Also click here for non-profits that provide low cost food in California.